ansible/molecule/docs/source/index.rst

 `Ansible`_ roles including support for multiple instances, distributions, platforms and test frameworks.

-It leverages `Vagrant`_ to manage virtual machines, with support for multiple Vagrant providers (currently VirtualBox and OpenStack) and `Serverspec`_ or `Testinfra`_ to run tests.
+It leverages `Vagrant`_ to manage virtual machines, with support for multiple Vagrant providers (currently VirtualBox, Parallels and VMware Fusion) and `Serverspec`_ or `Testinfra`_ to run tests.
 Molecule uses an `Ansible`_ `playbook`_ (``playbook.yml``), to execute the `role`_ and its tests.